-"I'm a big fan of natural materials in the home," says Blakeney, "and rattan is certainly having a moment."
+"I'm a big fan of natural materials in the home," Blakeney says, "and rattan is certainly having a moment."
 Rattan is the perfect natural material to incorporate in a bohemian living room.
 The eco-friendly vine is both lightweight and strong, making it ideal for a number of décor uses.
 Blakeney also points out that it's a great neutral base to layer with other colors and textures.

 Feature Collected Items

 Bohemianism is all about bringing found objects into the home.
 Blakeney suggests incorporating old items and collected pieces from around the world to give a space an authentic bohemian vibe.
-When thinking about found pieces, you'll also want to look for contrasting colors and textures, she says.
+When thinking about found pieces, look for contrasting colors and textures, Blakeney says.